How To Keep Wood From Warping? (5 PROVEN Methods!)

 When the environmental humidity is low, wood releases its moisture to the outside environment which causes wood to shrink.

-Likewise, balancing the moisture level of the outside environment and moisture content of the inside of wood at a steady state is known as the Equilibrium Moisture Content (EMC).
+Likewise, balancing the moisture level of the outside environment and the moisture content of the inside of wood at a steady state is known as the Equilibrium Moisture Content (EMC).

 Wood warping happens mostly when EMC is unstable.

-When EMC is stable, wood is neither losing nor gaining moisture.
 At a stable EMC moment, moisture losing speed is equal to the moisture-absorbing speed or no moisture release or gain from the outside environment.

 How High Moisture Content Causes Wood to Warp?